Mexico's ruling party opens door to tax, energy changes

-PRI delegates at a congress in Mexico City voted to change the party’s position on refusing to consider the imposition of a value-added tax on food and medicine, and giving the party scope to open up Pemex to more private capital.
+PRI delegates from across Mexico voted to change the party’s platform during a congress in Mexico City, lifting a ban on imposing value-added tax (VAT) on food and medicines and giving it scope to open up Pemex to more private capital.

-President Enrique Pena Nieto wanted the changes, which run contrary to many old tenets of the PRI, so he would have more room to maneuver in boosting Mexico’s low tax take and revamping its flagging oil industry.
+President Enrique Pena Nieto wanted the changes so he has more room to maneuver on boosting Mexico’s low tax take and revamping its flagging oil industry.

 PRI Congressman Javier Trevino said the changes would allow Mexico to modernize its tax system and energy sector, and give it a chance to devote more resources to helping the poor.